agisga/grpSLOPE/_posts/2016-8-19-basic-usage.md

 0 0 1 0 0 0 0 0 1 1
 - - - - - - - - - -

 **Note:** In fact, with the default settings, the Group SLOPE method is guaranteed to control gFDR only when applied to a data matrix, where the columns corresponding to different groups of predictors are nearly uncorrelated.
-The relevant theoretical results can be found in [Brzyski et. al. (2015) *Group SLOPE -- adaptive selection of groups of predictors*](http://arxiv.org/abs/1511.09078)).
+The relevant theoretical results can be found in [Brzyski et. al. (2016)](https://arxiv.org/abs/1610.04960).
 Only for the brevity of exposition we neither check for nor enforce low between-group correlations in this example.

 We divide the 500 predictor variables into 100 groups of sizes ranging from 3 to 7.